sinus-x/rubbergoddess/README.md

 ## About

 This FEKTwide Discord bot manages the verification process, karma and some other commands on VUT FEKT Discord server.
-A [Rubbergod's](https://github.com/Toaster192/rubbergod) younger sister.
+[Rubbergod's](https://github.com/Toaster192/rubbergod) younger sister.

 ## Installing and running the bot